Bibleman: Villains

 Rapscallion Polite Sinister (played by Kevin McSmith): was the villain fought by Bibleman in the 2005 live show, hired by the Wacky Protestor to take out the source of Bibleman's power.
 He was defeated when placed inside a cage that sucked out his power.

 Professor E. Meritus Snortinskoff (played by Steve Sandfort): A mad scientist who's in charge of Snortinskoff Industries and makes kids disrespect their authorities.
 His henchman is Stench.

 Stench (played by Henry Haggard): This character is a henchmen of Professor E. Meritus Snortinskoff.

 2Kul 4Skul (played by Jeff Durham): A gray-skinned villain who devised a plan to establish a T.V. station with the call letters W.B.I.G. (which stand for What's Bad is Good) to block the gospel from reaching the youth.

 I.M.
 Wonderful (played by Amber Liabenow and Lisa Kent): A vain woman who wears a gold mask and a cape.

 The Whiner Brothers (played by Rick Burgess and Bubba Bussey, and voiced by David Andrew Brent and Peter Jaycock in the Animated Adventures): Two villains who use a radio station broadcast to make children whine and complain.

-The Cheater (played by Peter Vann): Best among super villains, god among men.
+The Cheater (played by Peter Vann): Best among super villains.
 His tools are his "belittler," his flying cards, land mines, and a bouncy house gladiator club.
 If one is unlucky enough to get him angry, The Cheater will unplug his/her surge protector.

 The Slacker (played by Josh Childs and voiced by Cameron Elvin in the Animated Adventures): This senior villain makes kids lazy with his Lasers of Laziness.
 He carries a staff (laser of laziness) and goons to support him in battle.
+He can also teleport and possesses clairvoyance.

 Super Pro Gamemaster 2 (played by Henry Haggard): This villain was a cyborg who could control machines.
 He appeared in "Lambasting the Legions of Laziness".

 Super Pro Gamemaster 3 (played by Eric Pasto-Crosby): This robotic leader of the Evildoers Club was Super Pro Gamemaster 2's successor.
 He has powers similar to his predecessor and developed the video game Big Bad Bully.